BananoCoin/banano-vanity/README.md

-# nano-vanity
+# banano-vanity

-Generate a NANO address with a prefix of your choice.
+Generate a BANANO address with a prefix of your choice.
 The longer the prefix, the longer it'll take to compute.

 ## Installation

 First, setup Rust.
 The best way to do this is with [rustup](https://rustup.rs).

-To install `nano-vanity` from crates.io:
+To install `banano-vanity` from crates.io:

 ```
-cargo install nano-vanity
+cargo install banano-vanity
 ```

-To install `nano-vanity` from source:
+To install `banano-vanity` from source:

 ```
 cargo install